kibblewhite/HashiVaultCs/Setup/vault/config/certs/README.md

 ## Generating Self-Signed SSL Certificates for Vault

+Prerequisites: Have openssl installed

-Place the following text into a request configuration file named `req.cnf`, perhaps in a sperate folder.
+Place the following text into a request configuration file named `req.cnf`.

 In this example we have placed this into a subdirectory `vault/config/certs` to build our certificate's key, pem and crt files.

 ```
 [dn]
-CN = key-vault-svc
+CN = vault-svc

 [req]
 distinguished_name = dn